3mdeb/news-and-ideas/blog/content/post/2024-03-08-cross2024-ftpm-tee-ta.md

 For Arm Cortex-A, there exists the Arm TrustZone technology.
-When used on an embedded device it creates two distinct memory "worlds": a Normal World for the Operating System (referred to as Rich OS in documentation) and a Secure World for implementing the Trusted Execution Environment (TEE).
+When used on an embedded device it creates two distinct memory "worlds": a Normal World for the Operating System (referred to as Rich OS in documentation) and a Secure World, perfect for implementing the Trusted Execution Environment.
 The transition between these worlds is managed by the Secure Monitor, operating at a higher exception level (EL3), ensuring secure memory regions are exclusively accessible from the Secure World.
 This mechanism supports running